-- 250 time scale.
-Thus, the CODEX mixing time decays can be only due to the RIDER effect since the proton-driven spindiffusion between 15N nuclei in BOC-Gly is very slow (Krushelnitsky et al., 2006).
+diffusion between 15N nuclei in BOC glycine is very slow (Krushelnitsky et al., 2006).
 First, we demonstrate that the anti-phase term discussed above does really cause RIDER distortions in the CSA CODEX mixing time dependence.
-The anti-phase term appears in the course of cross-polarization; thus, its contribution to the total CODEX signal should depend on the CP contact time.
-The CSA CODEX mixing time dependencies at various CP times are shown in Fig. 5.
-These data fully confirm - 255 the qualitative theoretical analysis presented above.
-One may see that the amplitude of the RIDER decay depends on the CP time, that COS and SIN components of the mixing time dependencies are different and that the SIN component is more prone to the RIDER distortions than the COS component.
-It is interesting to mention that the mixing time dependencies shown in Fig. 5 reveal the decays on two different time scales: a few milliseconds and a few hundred milliseconds.
-Such a two-component shape of the decays reflects two different mechanisms that cause proton spin flips mentioned in the - 260 Introduction above: spin diffusion (flip-flops) and spin-lattice relaxation.
+The anti-phase term appears in the course of CP; thus, its contribution to the total CODEX signal should depend on the CP contact time.
+The CSA CODEX mixing time dependences at various CP times are shown in Fig. 5.
+These data fully confirm the qualitative theoretical analysis presented above.
+One may see that the amplitude of the RIDER decay depends on the CP time, that the COS and SIN components of the mixing time dependences are different and that the SIN component is more prone to the RIDER distortions than the COS component.
+It is interesting to mention that the mixing time dependences shown in Fig. 5 reveal the decays on two different timescales: a few milliseconds and a few hundred milliseconds.
+Such a two-component shape of the decays reflects two different mechanisms that cause proton spin flips mentioned in the introduction above: spin diffusion (flip-flops) and spin-lattice relaxation.